Targets and Performance

 Highest nutritional standards

-We continuously work to improve the taste and nutritional quality of our products using globally recognised dietary standards.
-In 2016, globally 35% of our portfolio met the highest nutrition standards.
+In 2018, globally 48% of our portfolio met the highest nutrition standards.
 In India, 46% of our total food and refreshment portfolio met the highest nutrition standards.

 Reduce salt levels